 David Blakesley is the Campbell Chair in Technical Communication and Professor of English at Clemson University.
-His books on Burke include The Elements of Dramatism (2002) and (with Julie Whitaker), Late Poems 1968–1993 by Kenneth Burke.
+His books about or drawing from Burke include The Elements of Dramatism (2002), Late Poems 1968–1993 by Kenneth Burke ((with Julie Whitaker), and The Terministic Screen: Rhetorical Perspectives on Film (SIU Press, 2007).
 He received the Distinguished Service Award from the KB Society in 2005.

 Ryan Weber is Assistant Professor of English at the University of Alabama in Huntsville.
 His areas of specialization include the rhetorics of irony, service learning, Stephen Colbert, and business and technical writing.
 With Nathaniel Rivers, he is the co-editor of Literature as Equpment for Living: The Literary Reviews of Kenneth Burke.